ipetrusp/practica-Sass-i-CSS-modular/README.md

 Welcome to the **Sass** activity in GitHub Classroom.
 In this practice, you will work with CSS preprocessors (Sass/SCSS) to organize and modularize styles, leveraging **variables**, **mixins**, **functions**, **partials**, and **imports**.

+You can check the SASS documentation at https://ipetrusp.github.io/practica-Sass-i-CSS-modular/
 ---

 ## Learning Objectives